Mathias Polligkeit

 end

-The create_relation_tuple function validates the given options and parameters, and then uses the given adapter (defaulting to the Ecto adapter) to insert the data.
+and then uses the given adapter (defaulting to the Ecto adapter) to insert the

 The original Zanzibar write API also supports modifying all relation tuples for an object, but we will skip this for now.
 The paper also mentions that “multiple tuple versions are stored on different rows, so that we can evaluate checks and reads at any timestamp within the garbage collection window.”
 We’ll ignore that as well.
 In the next article, we will add a basic read and check API.